storageos/api-manager/controllers/fencer/README.md

-A side-effect of the cache expiry is that if there were Pods on the failed node that had unhealthy volumes and thus ignored during the initial fencing operation, they may now be processed.
+A side-effect of the cache expiry is that if there were Pods on the failed node that had unhealthy volumes and thus ignored during the initial fencing operation, they may now be processed if the node is still unhealthy.
 If the volumes have recovered since the initial fencing attempt, then fencing will proceed when the node is processed again due to the cache expiry.
 This behaviour may change or be removed in the future, depending on feedback.